 Principally, there are two types of contrast: tonal contrast and color contrast.

 A High Tone image has black and white with little or no middle grey tones in them.
 A Low Tone image has no particular highlights or any sort of shadows in it.
-Normal is a balance of high and low tone, including white, black and middle grey tones.
+Normal is a balance of high and low tones, including white, black, and middle grey tones.

 Photos that are taken on sunny days usually have too much contrast in them, making them darker than the actual thing.

 If the photos are turning out to be too high in contrast, use flash to try and fill the darker areas.
 You should also try to underexpose the image by one or two stops and see if that gets the contrast right for you.

 If your contrast is turning out to be low, check that the focus mode is correctly set as incorrect focus can result in low contrast images.
 Besides this, try to increase the exposure setting slightly until you get the desired results.

 There are no rights and wrongs when it comes to composition.
 Every person has a different perspective of looking at things and this is what makes things so diverse.
 A good composition, however, is one that captures a scene in a way that it transforms the image into an awe-inspiring piece of art, engaging the audience.

 There’s no exact definition of composition either; nevertheless, professionals agree that a picture should be able to convey the ‘story’ right – whenever your picture fulfills this purpose, you have gotten the composition right.
 So in a nutshell, composition is all about getting the flow and balance correct.

 Getting a good composition that succeeds in attracting people can be difficult for new photographers, and there are a few ways by which you can considerably improve your skills.